Cabinet Refinishing Cost Factors: What Drives the Price (No Dollar Guesses)

 How does the number of cabinet doors and drawers affect refinishing costs?

 More doors and drawers means more surfaces to strip, sand, prime, and finish — straight math on labor hours.
-Each door goes through HEPA-vacuumed sanding, grain filling if needed, primer, sanding between coats, and multiple topcoats of Italian 2K polyurethane.
-A kitchen with 20 doors versus one with 55 doors is a completely different project in scope.
-Tyler Fowler runs every job personally, CSLB #1015608 since 2016, so the door count directly determines the time commitment.
+Each door goes through HEPA-vacuumed sanding, grain filling if needed, primer, sanding between coats, and multiple finish topcoats.
+The coating is a two-component (2K) polyurethane system.
+A small kitchen versus a large kitchen with an island is a completely different project in scope.
+Tyler Fowler runs every job personally, CSLB #1015608 since 2016, so the door and drawer count is the starting point for the written quote.

-Why does cabinet condition drive up the price more than materials?
+Why does cabinet condition affect the price more than materials?

-Labor is 80% of the equation.
-Prep complexity spikes with grease buildup, deep scratches, damaged spots, or previous paint failure that needs to be fully stripped.
+Labor is the largest share of the cost.
+Prep complexity rises with grease buildup, deep scratches, damaged spots, or previous paint failure that needs to be fully stripped.
 Proper degrease and sand now saves headaches later — but it takes time.
-HEPA-vacuumed sanding in prep and sealed negative-pressure containment in finishing mean we do it clean without cutting corners.
-Cabinet condition affects how many hours go into the prep stage before Italian 2K polyurethane ever gets applied.
+HEPA-vacuumed sanding in prep and sealed negative-pressure containment in finishing are part of how the work is done.
+Cabinet condition affects how many hours go into the prep stage before the finish ever gets applied.

 What finish systems take longer and cost more to apply correctly?

-Italian 2K polyurethane gives you a finish that lasts — backed by our 5-year written warranty.
+We use 2K polyurethane on every cabinet job, backed by our 5-year written warranty.
 Multi-tone finishes, glazing, custom color matching, or high-sheen topcoats require additional coats, additional cure time, and additional sanding between passes.
 Single-color matte or satin finishes involve fewer steps than a high-gloss white with a contrasting island.
-The finish system chosen affects how many days the spray phase takes.
+The finish scope you choose affects how long the spray phase takes.

 How much disruption should I expect during prep and curing?